| | |

 Instructions

-3. On a work surface, sprinkle half of the cinnamon sugar.
-Place a sheet of puff pastry over the cinnamon sugar and roll out to about 10 x 12-inches.
-Brush with melted butter.
+• On a work surface, sprinkle one-quarter of the cinnamon sugar.
+Place a sheet of puff pastry over the cinnamon sugar and roll out to a 12-inch square.
+Sprinkle with one-quarter of the cinnamon sugar.

-7. Once chilled, cut the chilled dough into 1/2-inch slices.
+• Once chilled, cut the chilled dough into 1/4 to 1/2 inch slices.
 Lightly sprinkle cinnamon sugar onto both sides of the slice and lay it on a parchment-lined baking sheet.
 Give them plenty of room as they will increase in size!

-8. Bake for 10 to 15 minutes or until golden brown and crisp.
+• Bake for 8-9 minutes, remove from the oven and flip to the other side.
+Bake for another 8 minutes or until golden brown and crisp.
 Cool on a cooling rack.

 Notes

-These are best eaten the day they are made but they will keep for up to 3 days in an airtight container.
+1. Storing: These are best eaten the day they are made, but they will keep for up to 3 days in an airtight container in the refrigerator.

 6 Comments